Keinstah/FluxCP_Addons-VoteForPoints/readme.md

 Rules:
 - Do not steal the credit of this work.

+How to Install:
+- Create voteforpoints folder in your addons folder.
+- Extract all the files in voteforpoints folder.
+- Done.

 If you find a bug, please contact me.

 Github: http://github.com/Feefty